 What we do

 Team Tom are dedicated to providing Clinical Psychology for children with brain tumours within UK hospitals.
-Our Clinical Psychologists work within a pioneering team ensuring that the children have access to tailored rehabilitation enabling them to reach their full potential.
+Our Clinical Psychologists work within a pioneering team ensuring that the children and their families are fully supported, enabling the children to reach their full potential.

 Our Clinical Psychologists support children with brain tumours and their families from the point of diagnosis, throughout treatment and beyond, we are also passionate about supporting families who sadly lose their children.
 Brain tumours are the biggest cancer killer of children under 15.